 Introduction

-The origins of this catalogue can be found in the 2008 Catalogue of Market Initiatives and the “Market Initiatives Roadmap Process Final Report on High Priority Market Initiatives, 7/7/2008.”
-The information contained in those documents has been used to compile the updated catalogue of market design initiatives for 2009.
+The origins of this catalogue can be found in the 2008 Catalogue of Market Initiatives, the “Market Initiatives Roadmap Process Final Report on High Priority Market Initiatives, 7/7/2008”, and the preliminary 2009 Market Design Initiatives Catalogue that was publish on June 12th of this year.
+The information contained in those documents has been used to compile this updated catalogue of market design initiatives.
 In 2008, the ISO staff refined the 2007 market design roadmap process, and this year some additional refinements have been introduced.

 The catalogue has been reorganized to reflect the various markets and products that are currently relevant to the ISO.
 Last year the structure of the catalogue reflected the impending implementation of the Market Design and Technology Upgrade (MRTU).
 The sections reflected how the initiatives related to the launch of the new market – whether pre-MRTU, within 12 months of launch, future market releases, etc. Now that the ISO has successfully moved beyond that milestone, the document has been revised to reflect the new market environment.

 Additionally, the scope of the catalogue has been reconsidered.
 This year the focus is solely on market design initiatives.
+“Market design” can be described to include policy changes and enhancements rather than process improvements or administrative type changes.
 In the past, the catalogue contained some topics that while important and timely to stakeholders and staff, were not necessarily related to market design.
 The purpose of the revisions to the catalogue and ranking process is to evaluate potential changes to existing market design policy enhancements while keeping process and finance related initiatives separate.
 Hence, we have removed initiatives related to grid management charges, payment acceleration and credit limits

 This document contains the issues and market design initiatives identified by stakeholders and staff in the 2008 Roadmap process as well as some new initiatives that have been identified since the last posting of this document.
-Some of the new initiatives that have been added are not fully scoped or developed, but rather were based on market experience since April 2009 or suggested by stakeholders in the past year.
+Some of the new initiatives that have been added are not fully scoped or developed, but rather were based on market experience since June 2009 or suggested by stakeholders in the past year.
 Examples of these include A/S maximum limits for spin and non-spin, ramping capacity product, allocation of intertie capacity, revised load migration process, enhancements to the standard RA capacity product and rules to encourage dispatchability of wind and solar resources.

 The first 4 sections after this introduction (sections 2 through 5) describe initiatives related to the various ISO markets (day ahead, hour ahead, real time and residual unit commitment).
-This is followed by sections 6 through 8 related to certain categories of products (ancillary services, reliability products, congestion revenue rights).
+This is followed by sections 6 and 7 related to certain categories of products (ancillary services and congestion revenue rights).
 The next two sections describe initiatives related to regional topics (resource adequacy and seams issues).
-Section 11 contains the miscellaneous market design initiatives that do not clearly fall into any of the other sections.
-Finally, the catalogue concludes with a Section 12 which holds the 21 market design initiatives that have been completed and another 15 that have been deleted.
+Section 10 contains the miscellaneous market design initiatives that do not clearly fall into any of the other sections.
+Finally, the catalogue concludes with a Section 11 which holds the 22 market design initiatives that have been completed and another 18 that have been deleted.
 As explained above, some initiatives were deleted due to refining the scope of the catalogue.
 Others were deleted because they reflected broader strategic objectives rather than specific design initiatives.
 One example of this is “Renewable Integration”.
 Rather than identify this as a specific project, we have instead identified several initiatives within the catalogue that help the ISO reach this goal.
 However, there remains an Integration of Renewable Resources Program (IRRP) within the ISO that will potentially generate market design relevant projects over time.